Property purchase with a short lease

 If you eventually want to sell a leasehold property you’re buying, you need to think about how many years remain on the lease.
 Most residential leases used to be for a term of 99 years but, more recently, leases on modern purpose-built flats have been for 125 years or longer.

 However, the value of a leasehold flat diminishes as the lease gets shorter.
 A flat with a 99-year lease - or more - will have a relative value of 98-100%.
-As the lease gets shorter the percentage relativity decreases.
+As the lease gets shorter, the percentage decreases relative to that lease.

-In the past, the cut-off point was usually in the region of 70 years but since changes in legislation, a number of lenders now consider a short lease as being less than 80 years, as this is the point at which ‘marriage value’ kicks in when applying for a new lease under the terms of The Leasehold Reform, Housing and Urban Development Act 1993.
+In the past, the cut-off point was usually in the region of 70 years.
+However, since changes in legislation, most lenders now consider a short lease as being less than 80 years, as this is the point at which ‘marriage value’ kicks in when applying for a new lease under the terms of The Leasehold Reform, Housing and Urban Development Act 1993.

 Getting a mortgage for a property with a short lease

-However, it is still possible to buy a property with a short lease, but the prospective lender will normally grant a mortgage on the basis that the vendor will apply for a new lease.
+As we've discussed, it's still possible to finance a short lease property through other products.
+However, even more typical mortgages are still an option - though it will be harder to secure one.
+To consider financing you, a prospective lender will only grant a mortgage on the basis that the vendor will apply for a new lease.
 It's also worth noting that the lender may hold some money back until the lease is extended.

 If you buy a leasehold flat with a short lease, you will have to wait two years before you can apply for a new lease in your own right - which can make some types of property deal, such as development and flipping, unrealistic.
-However, there are some reasons to consider short lease property for investment.
-Short lease properties can be a cost-effective way to buy in desirable locations and generate spectacular capital growth and rents as a result.
+However, there are some reasons to consider short-lease property for investment.
+Short-lease properties can be a cost-effective way to buy into desirable locations and generate spectacular capital growth and rental yields as a result.

 Short Lease Mortgages

 Purchasing a property through a mortgage where the freehold is held by a separate party and requires a negotiation to extend the lease later has its own complications and, often, clients are a little unsure how to start their search.
-Short lease mortgages are a specialist area of mortgage finance and finding a lender may require the expertise of the Rangewell property team as many do not advertise their available products direct to customers.
+Short lease mortgages are a specialist area of mortgage finance and finding a lender may require the expertise of the Rangewell property team.
+Most lenders won't offer short lease mortgages to the public and are only available through brokers.

-Our short lease mortgage service is based, not only on our knowledge of lenders who are active in the sector, but on our ability to call on bespoke lending solutions.
-We generally find that these types of mortgage applications often require a greater degree of negotiation with national lenders, the underwriters, their panel surveyors and property valuers.
+Our short lease mortgage service is based on our in-depth knowledge of mainstream and independent lenders, as well as our ability to build finance packages that are bespoke to our client's needs.
+We know that these mortgage applications often require a greater degree of negotiation with national lenders, the underwriters, their panel surveyors and property valuers, so we're ready to act on your behalf to get the right deal.

 For leases of more than 35 years, there is a good chance that we may be able to secure high street interest rates.
 Some mainstream lenders will be able to lend as long as the length of the lease is at least 35 years at the end of the mortgage term.
 For example, you may be able to get a 5-year mortgage on a property with 40 years left on the lease or a 15-year mortgage on a property with 50 years left on the lease.